taitulism/new-reporter/README.md

 Sub-Reporter
 ------------
-A Reporter can have sub-reporter:
+A Reporter can have sub-reporters:
 ```js
 const mainReporter = newReporter(3, callback});
 const subReporter1 = mainReporter.newReporter(1);